Tencent/tquic/website/docs/faq/usage.md

 ## Whether TQUIC supports mobile platforms?

 TQUIC is implemented in the Rust language, enabling it to be run on any platform supported by Rust.
-TQUIC currently supports Linux, iOS, and Android.
+TQUIC currently supports Linux, MacOS, iOS, and Android.

 ## Which versions of the QUIC protocol are supported?